Waste infrastructure delivery programme

-Details of the analysis that informed this decision are published in the report ‘Forecasting 2020 waste arisings and treatment capacity – Analysis to Inform the Review of Defra Financial Support for the Norfolk County Council Residual Waste Treatment Project’.
-The methodology used is the same as that used for the previous published analysis in February 2013.
-However, the analysis has been updated to take account of national waste statistics published in August 2013 and new information on waste infrastructure projects.
+The details of the analysis that informed this decision was published in a report.
+The methodology used was the same as that used for the previous published analysis in February 2013.
+However, the analysis has been updated to take account of national waste statistics published in August 2013.

-In February 2013 ministers decided to withdraw the provisional allocation of waste infrastructure credits to the 3 remaining local authority-led projects that had yet to reach financial close.
+In February 2013 ministers decided to withdraw the provisional allocation of waste infrastructure credits.
+This affected the 3 remaining local authority-led projects that had yet to reach financial close.
 The local authorities affected were: